 Trains and boats and planes – modes of transport abound in Barry Stewart Hunter’s interestingly varied collection of short stories, although the people they convey are seldom up to speed with their own lives.
 Persons in transit and the mental dislocations they experience are a recurring motif; thematically, however, there is a great deal more going on, much of which is intriguingly elusive.

 Anna Karenina is a novel that beguiles and intrigues.
 The world it depicts and dissects remains fascinating in itself.
 Its characters are among the most memorable ever created.
 And the targets and outward forms of social disapproval may be different now to what they were then, but they nevertheless exist.
 The world is still an awfully harsh place to those who step out of line or who cannot enter into prescribed ways of thinking and feeling.

 We have a 3 book set of the Flinders Range series by Tricia Stringer including Heart of the Country, Dust on the Horizon, and Jewel of the North to giveaway.
-To win, just sign up for our Free Newsletter on the right hand side of the site and enter via the newsletter.
+To win, sign up for our Free Newsletter on the right hand side of the site and enter via the newsletter.